Al20vortex/battlesnake-dqn/README.md

 # battlesnake-dqn (WIP)

 This is my work in progress project making a deep q-learning agent for the Battlesnake competition.
-Currently the agent uses a simplified view of the world and ignores fruit, to try and survive.
-The agent currently can't compete with other agents, nor are there obstacles.
+The agent currently can't compete with other agents, nor are there obstacles, it can only try and survive and eat fruit to grow.

 Todo list:
 1. Overhaul how we save models to restart training from last session